leadpresence/foodapp/README.md

 # foodapp

-A new Food Aplication project.
+A new Food Application project.

-## Getting Started